 It was beautiful.
 Each flake looked like a crystal, kissing my face and bringing back childhood memories.
 I hadn’t seen falling snow in 15 years, seriously.
 Most exciting of all, it was Doc the Husky’s first time encountering snow, and he took to it like a natural.

-We returned to our rental cabin only to realize that the best sled area was right next to us all along.
+We returned to our rental cabin only to realize that the best sled area was right next to us.
 The unexpected falling snow had blanketed the perfect route, just for us.

-In short, this wasn’t a trip I would ordinarily have thought of taking.
+This wasn’t a trip I would ordinarily have thought of taking.
 Most of the time, I want to get far, far away when I travel.
-This weekend helped me realize that appreciating what is close to home can create cheaper, more accessible, and more frequent vacation opportunities while also helping me to appreciate my surroundings and support my community.
+That weekend helped me realize that appreciating what is close to home can create cheaper, more accessible, and more frequent vacation opportunities while also helping me to appreciate my surroundings and support my community.